adosar/aidsorb/docs/source/index.rst

 A *molecular point cloud*, being essentially a *set of atomic positions, atomic numbers and any additional information*, provides a natural and efficient way to represent molecular structures and chemical systems in a machine understandable format.
-This in turns allows us to perform DL directly on raw chemical information, removing the need for manual feature extraction.
+This in turns allows us to **perform DL directly on raw chemical information**, removing the need for manual feature extraction.

 The above point cloud represents IRMOF-1.
 You can hover :fa:`arrow-pointer;
 fa-beat-fade` over the figure to play with it.